TheArjunAgarwal/haskell2025/chapters-typ/ch04_tuples.typ

 This also means that no actual value has type `Void`.

-Even though it is out-of-syllabus, an interesting exrcise is to try to define a function of type `( Bool -> Void ) -> Void`.
+Even though it is out-of-syllabus, an interesting exercise is to try to define a function of type `( Bool -> Void ) -> Void`.